Clans1/configs-and-html_homepage/README.md

 # Installing nord qutebrowser

-* Paste qutebrowserconfig.py on your .config/qutebrowser/ and rename it to config.py
+* Move qutebrowserconfig.py on your .config/qutebrowser/ and rename it to config.py

 ( $ sudo mv qutebrowserconfig.py ~/.conf/qutebrowser/config.py )